 Did you know you can donate your used postage stamps to raise much needed funds for War Paws who welcome all kinds of stamps, on or off paper, foreign and UK?
-Simply cut or carefully rip the postage stamp from the used envelope taking care not to damage the stamp and pop them in an envelope and post them to: War Paws, PO Box 7344, www.warpaws.org
+Simply cut or carefully rip the postage stamp from the used envelope taking care not to damage the stamp and pop them in www.warpaws.org

-Wednesbury, West Midlands, WS10 1DX.
+War Paws, PO Box 7344, Wednesbury, West Midlands, WS10 1DX.